MG ZS (crossover): Facelift

 In September 2019, the facelifted ZS was revealed in China at the Chengdu Motor Show.
 It features a redesigned front fascia with reshaped headlamps.
 At the rear, it received a redesigned rear bumper and taillamps.
 The interior received updated dashboard with a larger 10.1 inch infotainment screen with new 'Zebra 3.0' software, a new full LCD instrument cluster, and the mechanical parking has been replaced with an electronic parking brake.

 The facelifted ZS features optional Level 2 autonomous safety features, such as lane-keeping aid and lane departure prevention, and an updated engine and transmission line-up.

 The facelifted ZS was revealed on 24 March 2020 in Thailand, featuring 1.5-litre SAIC NetBlue Blue Core Power Technology I4 engine, eight speed CVT stepless, along with a package of driver assistance systems, six airbags and a 360-degree view monitor.

 On 3 July 2020, the facelifted ZS was launched in the United Kingdom.
 It was shown to have a revised grille, new LED headlights, sportier front bumper and new front fog lights.
-The 1.5-litre engine with the five speed manual gearbox produces 105 hp and 141 Nm of torque.
+The 1.5-litre engine with the five-speed manual gearbox produces 105 hp and 141 Nm of torque.
 0-60 mph takes 10.4 seconds, with a top speed of 109 mph.

 In September 2020, MG launched the ZS facelift as the MG ZST in Australia.
-The 'T' letter denotes the newly introduced turbo engine which is a 1.3-litre turbo petrol engine with 6-speed automatic gearbox and MG Pilot safety features.
+The 'T' letter denotes the newly introduced 1.3-litre turbo petrol engine producing 115 kW and 230 Nm with 6-speed automatic gearbox and MG Pilot safety features.

 In September 2021, the facelift version was introduced in India as the MG Astor and will be sold alongside the ZS EV.
 Several adjustments were made for the Indian market, such as a redesigned grille.

 In 2023, the MG ZS in facelift model were launched in the Taiwan market by importing to the country from China by China Motor Corporation, and later being locally assembled.
 The Taiwanese-market ZS engine is only 1.5-litre naturally aspirated engine mated to a CVT.
 It has a Level 2 driver assistance (MG Pilot) equipment in a single specification.